mii-man/aurorachat/README.md

 A chatting application for the Nintendo 3DS and 2DS line of systems

 <h2>Update Log (All versions that have the word "un-released" were never released, and all versions that have the word "indev" mean they are in development)</h2>
+- v0.0.2 - Full Code Revamp 2 using a securer version of hbchat as a base.
+Not on GitHub Releases but is on the repo.

-- v0.0.1 (unreleased, indev) - Full Code Revamp due to me realising that citro2d has better text than the console.
+- v0.0.1 (unreleased, never fully developed) - Full Code Revamp due to me realising that citro2d has better text than the console.
 Also added a messsage sound from LINE (the texting app) to make the message sound.
 (Edit as of 10/22/25 AEDT: I'm using self made sound effects for sending and receiving messages)

 - v0.0.0 (unreleased) - I have no idea.